Frequently asked questions about coronavirus and useful organisations

 If someone doesn’t acknowledge what is happening, there is usually little point in repeating the same information in the same way.
-Focus on supporting them to follow the important rules to keep them and others safe.
-They don’t necessarily need to understand everything about coronavirus to make changes, particularly about handwashing, not going out or having visitors.
+Focus on supporting them to follow the important guidance to keep them and others safe.
+They don’t necessarily need to understand everything about coronavirus to make changes, particularly about handwashing, being careful when outside or having visitors.

-Can I still make a Lasting power of attorney during lockdown?
+Can I still make a Lasting power of attorney if restrictions return?